-Applications for Round 2 of the Neilma Sidney Literary Travel Fund open Thursday 1 February, 10am.
+Applications for Round 2 of the Neilma Sidney Literary Travel Fund are now closed.

 Named in honour of poet, novelist and short story writer Neilma Gantner (1922-2015), the travel fund recognises the unique value of travel in the development of new writing and literary careers.

 The travel fund is open to emerging, midcareer and established Australian writers and literary sector workers.
 This includes writers, editors, agents, publishers, librarians, booksellers, employees and associates of literary organisations and journals, and other literary professionals currently living in Australia.

 Applicants can apply for grants between $2,000 to $10,000.